AlexFroio/iamalexfroio.github.io/index.md

 * Programmed Android app to receive said BLE signals for data collection from an ARM processor
 * Oversaw hardware design, documentation and assembly of wearable, including custom PCBs.

+## Projects
+### EEG Serial Reader Library
+#### HARDWARE HACKING, C++
+Designed and Implemented a library to read Serial TX lines from a Star Wars toy making use of a Neurosky EEG TGATs.
+Reads back EEG signals to a host device.
+### Ported code from Renesas H8S, ThreadX to an ARM M0 core and FreeRTOS
+#### EMBEDDED SOFTWARE PORT, C
+Ported a medical sensor module from ThreadX into FreeRTOS including a full asynchronous comms task and 1:1 interface to sensors.
+Implemented a complex task scheduling system complete with mutexes, semaphores and event groups for data protection and proper use of peripheral sensors.

+### Patient Data Transfer API
+#### CLOUD API, PYTHON
+Designed and implemented an API for automatic processing and transfering of existing public patient databases (PhysioNet/MIMIC-III).
+Includes methods for searching patient IDs,

 ## Volunteer Work